Why would I use free CNC software

-But first let’s get some basics out of the way.
-If your new to all this then it may help.
+But first, let’s get some basics out of the way.
+If you’re new to all this then it may help.
 I know when I started these 3 letter acronyms weren’t that clear to me.
 If you’re an old hand at this then skip the next section

 CAD/CAM and Machine controller